gburning/gb-gulp-starter/README.md

 1. Download files into your project folder.
 See [this](http://stackoverflow.com/questions/11497457/git-clone-without-git-directory?lq=1).
 2. Run `npm install` to install gulp and all the other dependencies listed in `package.json`.
 3. Modify gulp as you wish and run it.
+See below.
+4. Happy camping!

+## Modifications

+###Use default server instead of proxy
-	-	If you want to use the "built-in" basic server instead of your own (like MAMP), replace
+If you want to use the "built-in" basic server instead of your own (like MAMP), replace
     proxy: "localhost/" + site_name
 with
     server: {
     	baseDir: "./"
     }
-4. Happy camping!

 ## Contact
 On the off chance that anyone else uses this and wants to get in touch with me, you can do so here: